raul23/clustering-text/README.rst

 Results of clustering Wikipedia pages
 -------------------------------------
-`:information_source:` A random model is also trained on this dataset and its performance is reported.
+`:information_source:` A random model is also "trained" on this dataset and its performance is reported.
 This model randomly generates the labels for the Wikipedia pages:

 .. code-block:: python